 Note: Being on a waitlist for a specific program does not guarantee a spot in either the requested program or any future programs.

 Example: If Soccer, Water Polo, and Fine Motor are running concurrently, you may register for only one of the three programs.

-Failure to notify us 3 or more hours before a program or camp will be considered a no-show:
+Failure to notify us 3 or more hours (when possible) before a program or camp will be considered a no-show: